-All pre-qualified applicants will receive housing counseling services to determine which form of housing assistance offers the best option for the household and to educate prospective homebuyers about the responsibilities of being a homeowner.
+All pre-qualified applicants will be required to attend a receive housing counseling course services to determine which form of housing assistance offers the best option for the household and to educate prospective homebuyers about the responsibilities of being a homeowner.
 Upon notification of approval of an application for assistance, buyers will be referred to an approved program that offers pre-purchase counseling and education.
 All homebuyers must also complete 8 hours of homeowner training to be considered eligible.
+HUD certified Housing Counselors will provide a homeowner course specific to the needs of these applicants.
+Topics may include but are not limited: to understanding the obligations of homeownership; strategies, plans and budgets to maintain financial success as a homeowner; and understanding of how to maintain a safe living environment.